Kaloko-Honokōhau National Historical Park

-Kaloko-Honokōhau National Historical ParkHawaiians once lived in harmony with the land: farming, fishing and harvesting fruit.
-Today the state imports 80 to 90 percent of its food.
-Visit Kaloko-Honokohau to catch a glimpse of the island's ancient agricultural traditions, which Hawaiians are working hard to revitalize.
-The park's landscape of rugged rock contains more than 200 archaeological sites, ranging from fishponds and elevated planters to petroglyphs, lava tube shelters and holua (toboggan-like slides, used only by aristocrats).
+Kaloko-Honokōhau National Historical ParkHawaiians once lived in harmony with the land: farming, fishing, and harvesting fruit.
+Today, the state imports 80 to 90 percent of its food.
+Visit Kaloko-Honokōhau to catch a glimpse of the Big Island's ancient agricultural traditions, which residents are working hard to revitalize.
+The park's landscape of rugged rock contains more than 200 archaeological sites, ranging from fishponds and elevated planters to petroglyphs, lava-tube shelters, and hōlua (toboggan-like slides).
 Watch for native species like the fragrant pua pilo flower and the endangered Hawaiian stilt, a subspecies of the black-necked stilt.
 A sugar-white beach stretches north from Honokōhau's boat harbor and often attracts sea turtles.